Choosing your Sage Fly Rod: a Series-By-Series Comparison

 Comparative fly rod characteristics

 Stiffness: We grade the rods on a scale of 1-10 for relative action (higher number = stiffer fly rod).
 The stiffest, “fastest action” rod is the Igniter.
 Such a rod is designed for raw power.
-The “slowest action” Sage rod is the Trout LL, designed to excel in the finer techniques of presentation.
+The “slowest action” Sage rod is the Classic R8, designed to excel in the finer techniques of presentation.

 Distance: The range in which each rod excels.
 When choosing a rod, the angler should consider his or her most typical casting situations to select a rod that casts best in those high percentage scenarios.